S2-group/ecsa-2021-replication-package/dataset/README.md

 $ python energy_mining.py
 ```

 The output will be JSON files in the <i>output_data</i> folder.
-By default, the data from MSR2021 paper is already there.
+By default, the data from the paper is already there.

 Now, it is time to generate a CSV file for Phase 2.